Last Updated: June 5, 2026

 4. The Table applied to the top view is titled Exercise Table.

-5. The Exercise Filter applied to the view is also a custom element.
-This filters out all tasks that do not have a resource assigned.
-This would include all summary tasks and milestones.
+5. The Exercise Filter, which is applied to the view, is also a custom element.
+It filters out all tasks that do not have a resource assigned, including summary tasks and milestones.

 Custom elements in the figure below: